+(a) This adjustment adds back to Income (Loss) Before Provision for Taxes amounts for Transaction-Related Charges which include principally equity-based compensation charges associated with Blackstone's initial public offering and long-term retention programs outside of annual deferred compensation and other corporate actions.

+(b) This adjustment adds back to Income (Loss) Before Provision for Taxes amounts for the Amortization of Intangibles which are associated with Blackstone's initial public offering and other corporate actions.

+(c) This adjustment adds back to Income (Loss) Before Provision for Taxes the amount of (Income) Loss Associated with Non-Controlling Interests in (Income) Loss of Consolidated Entities and includes the amount of Management Fee Revenues associated with Consolidated CLO Vehicles.

+(d) This adjustment removes from ENI the total segment amount of Performance Fees.

+(e) This adjustment removes from ENI the total segment amount of Investment Income (Loss).
-- (a) This adjustment adds back to Income (Loss) Before Provision for Taxes amounts for Transaction-Related Charges which include principally equity-based compensation charges associated with Blackstone's initial public offering and other corporate actions. - (b) This adjustment adds back to Income (Loss) Before Provision for Taxes amounts for the Amortization of Intangibles which are associated with Blackstone's initial public offering and other corporate actions. - (c) This adjustment adds back to Income (Loss) Before Provision for Taxes the amount of (Income) Loss Associated with Non-Controlling Interests in (Income) Loss of Consolidated Entities and includes the amount of Management Fee Revenues associated with Consolidated CLO Vehicles. - (d) This adjustment removes from ENI the total segment amount of Performance Fees. - (e) This adjustment removes from ENI the total segment amount of Investment Income (Loss). - (f) This adjustment represents the realized and unrealized gain (loss) on Blackstone's Treasury cash management strategies which are a component of Investment Income (Loss) but included in Net Fee Related Earnings. - (g) This adjustment removes from expenses the compensation and benefit amounts related to Blackstone's profit sharing plans related to Performance Fees. - (h) Represents an implied payable for income taxes calculated using a similar methodology applied in calculating the current provision for The Blackstone Group L.P. - (i) Represents the adjustment for realized Performance Fees net of corresponding actual amounts due under Blackstone's profit sharing plans related thereto.

-- (j) Represents the adjustment for Blackstone's Investment Income-Realized. - (k) Represents the elimination of Realized Investment Income attributable to Blackstone's Treasury cash management strategies which is a component of both Net Fee Related Earnings from Operations and Realized Investment Income (Loss). - (1) Earnings Before Interest, Taxes and Depreciation and Amortization from Net Fee Related Earnings from Operations represents Net Fee Related Earnings from Operations adding back the implied cash taxes payable component from the Distributable Earnings reconciliation presented above, which is included in (i), and segment interest and segment depreciation and amortization.
-The cash taxes payable component of (i) was \$35.9 million, \$51.1 million and \$43.5 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-Interest was \$36.7 million, 10.2 million and \$20.0 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-Depreciation and amortization was \$26.6 million, \$23.7 million and \$19.6 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+- (f) This adjustment represents the realized and unrealized gain (loss) on Blackstone's Treasury cash management strategies which are a component of Investment Income (Loss) but included in Net Fee Related Earnings. - (g) This adjustment removes from expenses the compensation and benefit amounts related to Blackstone's profit sharing plans related to Performance Fees. - (h) Represents an implied payable for income taxes calculated using a similar methodology applied in calculating the current provision for The Blackstone Group L.P. - (i) Represents the adjustment for realized Performance Fees net of corresponding actual amounts due under Blackstone's profit sharing plans related thereto. - (i) Represents the adjustment for Blackstone's Investment Income-Realized. - (k) Represents the elimination of Realized Investment Income attributable to Blackstone's Treasury cash management strategies which is a component of both Net Fee Related Earnings from Operations and Realized Investment Income (Loss). - (1) Earnings Before Interest, Taxes and Depreciation and Amortization from Net Fee Related Earnings from Operations represents Net Fee Related Earnings from Operations adding back the implied cash taxes payable component from the Distributable Earnings reconciliation presented above, which is included in (h), and segment interest and segment depreciation and amortization.
+The cash taxes payable component of (h) was \$44.4 million, \$35.9 million and \$51.1 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Interest was \$53.2 million, \$36.7 million and \$10.2 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Depreciation and amortization was \$32.8 million, \$26.6 million and \$23.7 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Amortization of non-cash deferred compensation was \$84.6 million, \$68.9 million and \$66.8 million for the years ended December 31, 2011, 2010 and 2009, respectively.